Regulations for Senior Doctoral Degrees

 4.4 The Senior Doctoral Degree Committee will determine whether the conditions of the award of the Senior Doctoral Degree have been met in the light of the individual reports from the three external referees.

 5. Notification of Results and Award of Degree

 5.1 Every candidate will be notified by the Chairman of the Senior Doctoral Degree Committee whether or not they are to be recommended for the award of the degree.

 5.2 A diploma under the Seal of Aberystwyth University shall be subsequently delivered to each candidate who has been awarded the Senior Doctoral Degree.

-5.3 If an electronic version of a Senior Doctoral Degree submission is presented to the Library, the Library will add a digital copy of the Senior Doctoral Degree submission, consisting of the author’s review, contents list, bibliography, to CADAIR (the University’s digital repository) where it shall be freely accessible to all.
+5.3 If an electronic version of a Senior Doctoral Degree submission is presented to the Library, the Library will add a digital copy of the Senior Doctoral Degree submission, consisting of the author’s review, contents list, bibliography, to the Aberystwyth Research Portal where it shall be freely accessible to all.
 The University Archives will add to their collection a print copy of the submission for which the Senior Doctoral Degree has been conferred.
 The Library recommends that the author also adds a copy of each of the published works to Senior Doctoral Degree (subject to copyright regulations).

 5.4 Appeal Procedure: candidate to write to the Vice-Chancellor outlining the alleged procedural irregularity.

 6. Re-entry to Examination

 A candidate who fails to qualify for the award of a Senior Doctoral Degree will be required on re-entry to comply with the regulations in force at that time.